MachineHunter/SafeExecute/README_EN.md

 ## Behind the Scenes
-SafeExecute uses an API hook to monitor target executable.
-Users are able to decide whether to continue or not when SafeExecute hooks any Windows API user select.
+SafeExecute Samurai uses an API hook to monitor target executable.
+Users are able to decide whether to continue or not when SafeExecute Samurai hooks any Windows API user select.
 About how we produced this technique, here is an example code we programmed similar to our released code.
 Let's see through this example executable "hello.exe":

 ```c++